 Our STARS Ranking

 When we reported our data in 2011, we earned a STARS ranking of Silver, and were only the 7th insitution to use this new benchmarking tool.
-In 2015, we renewed our rating by sumitting under the updated STARS 2.0 system, and again received a Silver ranking.
-This rating is valid for three years, although we intend to re-report prior to the ranking's expiration.
+In 2017, we renewed our rating by sumitting under the STARS 2.1 system, and received a Gold ranking.
+This rating is valid for three years, although we intend to re-report in Spring 2018.